+The Keeping Nurses at the Bedside Act is a bill designed to address the hospital short-staffing and retention crisis.
 The conditions that hospital CEOs have created are driving nurses away from the profession and hurting patient care.
-The Keeping Nurses at the Bedside Act, chief authored by Senator Erin Murphy (DFL-St. Paul) and Representative Liz Olson (DFL-Duluth), puts patients and workers before profits to fix the under-staffing and retention crisis while improving the quality-of-care patients receive at Minnesota hospitals.
+The Keeping Nurses at the Bedside Act puts patients and workers before profits to fix the under-staffing and retention crisis while improving the quality-of-care patients receive at Minnesota hospitals.

 Workplace Violence Prevention

 Nurses are experiencing violence ranging from death threats and sexual harassment to kicking and punching from patients and their visitors at an alarming and unconscionable rate.
 Meanwhile, many hospitals refuse to take action to increase security or staffing requests, and there is little data available to the public about the rates of these incidences in Minnesota’s hospitals.

 Currently, there is no standard for defining and documenting workplace violence incidents in Minnesota Hospitals.
 It’s essential to have a standardized, simple system for defining and reporting workplace violence incidents in hospitals and ensure that data is reported to the Minnesota Department of Health.
 This will ensure we can gather accurate data and develop the proper preventative and corrective measures to keep nurses, patients, and communities safe in all Minnesota hospitals.